-C18 Yes No Does your institution allow students to postpone enrollment after admission?
-X C18 If yes, maximum period of postponement: 1 academic year

-C19 Early admission of high school students

-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before X high school graduation? ,

-C20 Common Application Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans

-C21 Early Decision
+013 Larry daminocion or mign control stadonto C10 Yes No

-Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that Х asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-

-C21 If "yes," please complete the following:
+Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х Common Application Question removed from CDS.
+(Initiated during 20 006-2007 cycle) Early Decision and Early Action Plans Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that Х asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2019 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action V NI- Do you have a nonbinding early action plan whereby students are Yes No notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your x college?
+If "yes," please complete the following: Early action closing date Early action notification date

-C21 First or only early decision plan of losing date C21 First or only early decision plan r otification date C21 Other early decision plan closing date C21 Other early decision plan notifica tion date

-C21 For the Fall 2017 entering class s:

-C21 Number of early decision applica tions received by your institu ution

-C21 Number of applicants admitted u nder early decision plan

-C21 Please provide significant details about your early decision p lan:

--

-C22 Early action

-C22 Yes No

-C22 Do you have a nonbinding early action plan whereby student s are

-notified of an admission decision well in advance of the regul lar

-notification date but do not have to commit to attending your X

-college?

-C22 If "yes," please complete the follo owing:

-C22 Early action closing date

-C22 Early action notification date

-C22 Is your early action plan a "restric ctive" plan under w hich you l limit students from applyin ig to other early plans ;?

-Nia

-C22 Yes No

-C22 C22 INO